 A good rule of thumb is to give yourself five to six seconds of space between you and the car in front of you.

 In general, you should turn, accelerate, and slow down at an even, gentle pace, since quick changes in speed or direction can cause your tires to lose traction on slick roads.
 This is especially true when you’re on hills, since this adds gravity into the equation.
 If your visibility is at all inhibited, either by snow or fog for example, you should also turn on your headlights to help other drivers see you on the road.
-Just be sure to use your low beams, since they will help you and other drivers see better than high beams anyways!
+Just be sure to use your low beams, since they will help you and other drivers see better than if you were to use your high beams.

 And If You Start to Slide, Don’t Panic!